mohsaqr/tnaExtras/README.md

 ## Dependencies

-- Base R (stats, graphics, grDevices, utils)
+- **Base R only** (stats, graphics, grDevices, utils)
+- **Zero external dependencies** for all core functionality including association rule learning
-- Suggested: testthat, knitr, rmarkdown
+- Suggested: testthat, knitr, rmarkdown (for development and documentation only)

 ## Contributing